Professor works with a first-year student.

 Preparing for Your First Advisor Meeting

-Your first one-on-one meeting with your advisor takes place during orientation, shortly after you arrive on campus.
+Your first one-on-one meeting with your advisor takes place over Zoom before you arrive in Vermont.
 During this meeting, you can expect to begin discussing questions such as the following:

-- Why are you in college?
+• Why are you headed to college?
 Why did you choose Middlebury?
 What are your particular hopes and expectations?
 What are the expectations you will encounter in college?

 The more you know about practical matters when you meet with your advisor, the more time you will have for such important topics.
 Before you meet with your advisor, you can prepare by reviewing ALL the information in Section II of the FYS Registration Booklet.
 There you will learn the following:

-- The expectations for taking placement exams and the possibilities for using pre-college testing credits (AP, IB, et.) towards your course choices.
+• The evolving policies around using pre-college testing credits (AP, IB, et.) towards course choices and course placements.

-- The basic guidelines for pursuing a Health Professions track or studying abroad.
+• The basic guidelines for pursuing a Health Professions track or studying abroad, though making hard commitments about those paths is not necessary at this early stage.